MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-cli-app-node-sign-in-prepare-tenant.md

 #Customer intent: As a dev, devops, I want to learn how to register and configure a Node.js CLI application to signs in users in a Microsoft Entra ID for customers tenant
 ---

-# Prepare your customer tenant to sign in users in a Node.js CLI application
+# Tutorial: Prepare your customer tenant to sign in users in a Node.js CLI app

-In this tutorial series, you learn how to build a Node.js command line interface (CLI) application that authenticates users against Microsoft Entra ID for customers.
-The Node CLI application you build uses the [Microsoft Authentication Library for Node](/javascript/api/%40azure/msal-node) (MSAL Node) to handle authentication.
+This tutorial series demonstrates how to build a Node.js command line interface (CLI) and prepare it for authentication using the Microsoft Entra admin center.
+You'll use the [Microsoft Authentication Library for Node](/javascript/api/%40azure/msal-node) (MSAL Node) library to authenticate your app with your Microsoft Entra ID for customers tenant.
+Finally, you'll run the application and test the sign-in and sign-out experiences.

-In this article, the first of a three-part tutorial series, you'll;
+In this tutorial;;

 > [!div class="checklist"]
 >
-> - Register a Node.js CLI app in the Microsoft Entra admin center.
+> - Register a Node.js CLI app in the Microsoft Entra admin center, and record its identifiers
-> - Configure the application's platform settings
+> - Define the platform and URLs
-> - Grant permissions to the Node CLI app
+> - Grant permissions to the Node CLI app to access the Microsoft Graph API
 > - Create a sign in and sign out user flow in Microsoft Entra admin center.
-> - Associate your Node.js CLI app with the user flow.
+> - Associate your Node.js CLI app with a user flow.

 ## Prerequisites

 - A Microsoft Entra ID for customers tenant.
 If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.